Federation of Associations in Behavioral & Brain Sciences

 Policy Insights from the Behavioral and Brain Sciences (PIBBS) use the FABBS journal, published by Sage, which presents research and scientific reviews relevant to public policy.
 The articles allow scientists to share research that can help build sound policies, allow policymakers to provide feedback to the scientific community regarding research that could address societal challenges, and encourage the scientific community to build models that seriously consider implementation to address the needs of society.

-FABBS Early Career Impact Award
+winner of the 2019 FABBS Early Career Impact Award

 The Cognitive Science Society is pleased to announce that Neil Cohen has been awarded the 2019 FABBS Early Career Impact Award.
 This award is presented to early career scientists of FABBS member societies and recognizes scientists who have made major contributions to the sciences of mind, brain, and behavior.
 Neil Cohn has developed a detailed and original theory for a new domain of cognitive science research (including cross-cultural investigation); mounted an extensive experimental program testing the theory; made meaningful connections to other domains such as linguistic theory, psychology, and experimental work on verbal narrative – an exceptional record for a researcher only seven years out of graduate school.